pidnas1/CNN-Accelerator-IP-for-Image-Filter-in-Verilog/README.md

-CNN Accelerator IP for Image Filtering on FPGA
+Hardware Accelerator IP for Image Filtering on FPGA

 Deliverables-->The main idea of this project is to implement image spatial filtering or image processing using 5 x 5 kernel on a Zynq ZedBoard FPGA.
 It involves multiple stages, from module development to simulation and generating the output image using Vitis SDK